-Nov.
-20 (Bloomberg) -- Spaniards may be set to hand opposition leader Mariano Rajoy the biggest majority in almost three decades as the risk of Spain becoming the next nation overwhelmed by Europe’s debt crisis bolsters support for the People’s Party.
+Spaniards may be set to hand opposition leader Mariano Rajoy the biggest majority in almost three decades as the risk of Spain becoming the next nation overwhelmed by Europe’s debt crisis bolsters support for his People’s Party.

-Rajoy will win as many as 198 of the 350 seats in Parliament in the national election today, the largest majority any Spanish government has secured since 1982, polls show.
+Voting continues until 8 p.m. in mainland Spain as polls showed Rajoy may win as many as 198 of the 350 seats in Parliament, the largest majority any Spanish government has secured since 1982.
 The campaign, focused on the stagnating economy and 23 percent jobless rate, ended on Nov.
 18 with borrowing costs near records.
-That prompted Rajoy, 56, to say he hopes Spain won’t need a bailout before the new government can take over in December.
+That prompted Rajoy, 56, to say he hopes Spain won’t need a bailout before the new government takes over in December.

 Voters already bearing the deepest budget cuts in Spain’s three-decade democratic history may be prepared to accept further austerity in exchange for Rajoy’s pledge to create jobs.
 The ruling Socialists are set to become the fifth government ejected because of the sovereign debt crisis, after Italy and Greece appointed technocratic governments and Ireland and Portugal fired their leaders after they sought bailouts.